 What was it like to be a mentor to the 2019 musicians selected from South Africa for Nando’s MX?

-It’s intimidating and overwhelming in the sense that you’re trusted with the responsibility of hopefully help to mould somebody’s mind and make a positive impact.
+It’s intimidating and overwhelming in the sense that you’re trusted with the responsibility of hopefully helping to mould somebody’s mind and make a positive impact.
 But it also affirms the work we all do personally.
 More than anything, it’s a holistic full-circle experience – to feel not only that you can still learn and exchange ideas, but to also feel you’re trusted to share opinions and ideas and your skill set.

 What was your MX highlight?